710 Comments

 Higgs wrote a tour de force on the depression.
 It should be read by all the poor souls who believe the canard that WWII ended the depression.

-Your fine quotes here endorse the idea that ideologies formed by the idea that human nature can be altered are fallacies.
+Your fine quotes here endorse the idea that ideologies formed by the thought that human nature can be altered are doomed fallacies.
 Such ideologies always require less liberty, more authoritarianism, never the opposite.

 complex Craftsman's avatar